Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: More Analysis and Results

-\textbf{Loss and accuracy barriers w.r.t. epochs.} We demonstrate the barrier changes during training in \autoref{fig:lmc:barrier_wrt_epoch}.
+\textbf{Loss and accuracy barriers w.r.t. epochs.} We demonstrate the barrier changes during training in \autoref{fig:lmc:barrier_wrt_epoch} of this appendix.
 It is shown that barriers increase during training, revealing that two independent networks diverge in parameter space.
 TNA-PFN has slower barrier-increasing rates than vanilla training.

-\textbf{Extensions of \autoref{fig:lmc:pruning_mask_ratios}.} We provide more results about pruning and TNA-PFN under different mask ratios in \autoref{fig:lmc:pruning_mask_ratios2}.
+\textbf{Extensions of Figure 2.} We provide more results about pruning and TNA-PFN under different mask ratios in \autoref{fig:lmc:pruning_mask_ratios2} of this appendix.
 Interestingly, for CNN, pruning and TNA-PFN improve both the accuracy and connectivity and the improvements go up along with the ratio increasing.
 On the other side, we observe an obvious accuracy-connectivity tradeoff for ResNet20 and it is more severe for pruning.
-Also, considering the layer-wise evaluation for ResNet in \autoref{fig:lmc:layer_wise_analysis}, we reckon it is important to devise different mask strategies for the layers in ResNet and other deeper or more complex models.
+Also, considering the layer-wise evaluation for ResNet in \autoref{fig:lmc:layer_wise_analysis} of this appendix, we reckon it is important to devise different mask strategies for the layers in ResNet and other deeper or more complex models.